The inventory is one of the most followed assets especially for companies whose inventories represent a significant portion of their assets.

 Inventory Turnover Ratio = Cost of Automotive Sales / Closing Inventory

-GM’s inventory turnover ratio has significantly deteriorated in fiscal 2023 compared to pre-pandemic periods.
+GM’s inventory turnover ratio has significantly deteriorated post-pandemic compared to pre-COVID levels.
+However, it has slightly recovered recently.

-The lower ratio implies that GM’s total inventory is cleared at a slower rate.
+As of 1Q 2024, GM’s inventory turnover ratio hovered around 8.0X.
+The lower ratio has implied that GM’s total inventory has been cleared at a slower rate.

 Days Sales In Inventory

-The ratio has significantly risen in recent periods, illustrating GM’s longer inventory holding period.
+GM’s inventory days ratio has significantly risen in recent periods, illustrating the company’s longer inventory holding period.

 Finished Goods Inventory Turnover Ratio

-However, this ratio dropped below 5.0X in recent quarters in fiscal 2023, illustrating GM’s slower rate at inventory clearing.
+However, GM’s finished goods inventory ratio has dropped below 17.0X since fiscal year 2022, illustrating GM’s slower rate at clearing its finished goods inventory recently.

 Finished Product Inventory Days